 add two 4-40 bracket stabilizer screws on TSL257 board

-green pot adjustment is difficult – ok now, fixed needed
+pot adjustments are too sensitive. green pot adjustment is difficult – ok now, fix needed

 optics signal cable male header pins move – OK now, fix needed

 Important factor in testing.
 LED light output decreases with increasing temperature.